-- Starbucks’s app allows the coffee drinker to order drinks ahead of time for a quicker experience, view new additions to the menu and with the recent Spotify integration, customers can view what songs are playing in that specific store and add them to their playlists.
+- Starbucks’ app allows customers to order drinks ahead of time for a quicker experience, view new additions to the menu and, with the recent Spotify integration, customers can view what songs are playing in that specific store and add them to their playlists.

 These efforts are for the purpose of creating a valuable, positive retail experience for customers.

-In order to gather qualitative metrics about customer satisfaction and experience to improve your business, you need the right tools and incentives to encourage your customers to share their opinions.
+In order to gather qualitative metrics about customer satisfaction and experience for business improvement, you need the right tools and incentives to encourage your customers to share their opinions.

 Here are some tools you can use to gather qualitative metrics: